-Across manufacturers, the characterization of the sources and term structure of external financing reveals differences on the type of financing used to meet a manufacturer's cash flow requirements.
-As reported in panel B in table 2, we classified manufacturers by size using Colombia's asset classification criteria as given by Law 590 of year 2000.24 Although Colombia's current manufacturer size classification is determined by law 905 of 2004, the sample period of our database implies that 70% of the firm-year observations were subject to the size classification given by Law 590 of year 2000.
-Hence, we use the total asset thresholds as determined by Law 590 of year 2000 to classify a manufacturer within one of the following three size categories: 1) Small: When a manufacturer's level of total assets is lower than 2.5 US dollars.
-2) Medium: When a manufacturer's level of total assets is between 2.5 and 5.1 millions of US dollars, and 3) Large: When a manufacturer's level of total assets is greater than 5.1 millions of US dollars.25
+cation is determined by law 905 of 2004, the sample period of our database implies that 70% of the firm-year observations were subject to the size classification given by Law 590 of year 2000.
+Hence, we use the total asset thresholds as determined by Law 590 of year 2000 to classify a manufacturer within one of the following three size categories: 1) Small: when a manufacturer's level of total assets is lower than USD 2.5 millions.
+2) Medium: when a manufacturer's level of total assets is between USD 2.5 millions and USD 5.1 millions, and 3) Large: when a manufacturer's level of total assets is greater than USD 5.1 millions.

 Not only we find that export performance increases with size (see figure 1(a)), but we also find that there are also significant differences in the type and the terms upon which manufacturer's use external financing.
 Small manufacturer's have a higher percentage of tangible assets, they exhibit a higher leverage ratio despite having a lower level of bank debt, and having a lower number of financing ties.
 Though, the higher leverage ratio of small manufacturers seems to be explained by their higher use of supplier trade debt.
-In contrast large manufacturers tend to rely more on bank financing, as their total debt ratio is 8 percentage points higher than the observed for small manufacturers.
-A manufacturer different financing choice seem to be partially explained by the relative cost of bank debt.
-As reported in
+In contrast, large manufacturers tend to rely more on bank financing, as their total debt ratio is 8 percentage points higher than the observed for small manufacturers.
+A manufacturer's different financing choice may be partially explained by the relative cost of bank debt.
+As reported in figure 1(c), credit interest rates are higher for small manufacturing firms than they are for large manufacturing firms.
+We now turn to test whether these financing patterns are related to a manufacturer's export performance.